cyanChill/RepoSift/README.md

 Drizzle provides the option to view and manipulate our database in the browser using [**Drizzle Studio**](https://orm.drizzle.team/drizzle-studio/overview).

-- Just run `npm run db:studio` and open up the link in the console (ie: `http://127.0.0.1:4983`).
+- Just run `pnpm run db:studio` and open up the link in the console (ie: `http://127.0.0.1:4983`).

 ### Running the Front End

-To run the front-end code (in development mode), run `npm run dev` while in the `client` directory.
+To run the front-end code (in development mode), run `pnpm run dev` while in the `client` directory.

-- For production, you need to build the code using `npm run build` and then do `npm run start` to run off that build.
+- For production, you need to build the code using `pnpm run build` and then do `pnpm run start` to run off that build.
 - A suggestion for hosting this front-end application is [Vercel](https://vercel.com/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>